LL - US Reships (has not received order) Process

 If a customer reports they haven't received their package follow these steps:

-1. Look up the order details in all of these locations: the order database (SH/ReCharge/SI), the Zoho CRM, ShipStation, AND the warehouse.
+1. Look up the order details in all of these locations: the order database, the CRM, OrderDesk, AND the warehouse.

 2. Confirm that the package has left the warehouse and click on the tracking information to read the tracking history.